 Internal Revenue Service Customer Service Unit

-Brooklyn, NY 11202-1680
+P.O.
+Box 1680, Brooklyn, NY 11202-1680

-List each participating organization’s current Board of Directors with their names, addresses and affiliations.
+List of Board members (document upload): List each participating organization’s current Board of Directors with their names, addresses and affiliations.
 A brief bio of each board member is very helpful.

-If a collaborative effort, letters of commitment signed by the President or Chairman of the respective governing boards must be attached.
+Letters of Commitment (if applicable)(document upload): If a collaborative effort, letters of commitment signed by the President or Chairman of the respective governing boards must be attached.
 The letters should indicate that the proposal has been reviewed and approved by the respective governing board and specify the agreed upon FISCAL AGENT for the project.

-Quick Attachment Checklist
+Attachment Checklist

 You will be required to upload the following documents.